kapilraghuwanshi/kapilraghuwanshi/README.md

 App: https://tinyurl.com/ydgjzvfg

 𝙆𝙚𝙮 𝙁𝙚𝙖𝙩𝙪𝙧𝙚𝙨🎉
-* Get the latest numbers Total, Recovered & Deaths cases from the whole world in a single Dashboard⤴️
+* Get the latest numbers, Total, Recovered & Deaths cases from the whole world in a single Dashboard⤴️
 * Visualize all the numbers through various illustrations and charts📊
 * Select the country & check the latest numbers from your country & also witness the weekly trends⤴️
 * Connect the WHO team via Email, Call & WhatsApp📲.